x-vin/covidcures/docs/src/ayurvedic.md

 ## 2. (The Central Ministry) AYUSH-approved National Clinical Management Protocol Based On Ayurveda And Yoga For Management Of Covid-19

 ### Objective:
-Evidence-based prescription for the use of Ayurveda and yoga for the prevention of Covid-19, and for the treatment of asymptomatic or mild infection
+Evidence-based prescription for the use of Ayurveda and yoga for the prevention of Covid-19, and for the treatment of asymptomatic or mild infection.

 ### System:
-Ayurveda and Yoga, Ayush
+Ayurveda and Yoga, Ayush.

 ### Can be used alongside other allopathic treatments:
 Probably yes, but under the advice of a medical practitioner.
 Usage alongside allopathic protocols is not guaranteed to yield the best results, according to experienced doctors.